Volume 2 Number 4

 Download PDF

-learning, educational usages…etc. While few question the learning and educational
+attitudes towards learning, educational usages…etc. While few question the

-affect the social behavior of youthful people.
-However, the evidence on the
+may negatively affect the social behavior of youthful people.
+However, the

-impact of internet use remains somewhat mixed and more research –work is
+evidence on the impact of internet use remains somewhat mixed and more research

 Pages 33-38.